rameshsind/java-decompiler/trunk/readme.txt

 Step2: Run build.bat from the command prompt.

-Step3: double click on the javadecompiler.jar
+Step3: Go to 'bin' folder and double click on javadecompiler.jar file